-OASES is now at Ushaw, a unique estate located on the outskirts of Durham.
-The beautiful grounds are steeped in history and culture which can’t be found anywhere else.
+Ushaw is a unique estate located on the outskirts of Durham.
+The beautiful grounds are steeped in history and culture.

 In addition to the varied outdoor grounds, Ushaw also boasts stunning Georgian and Gothic architecture, which hosts amenities including two tea rooms and toilet facilities.